Transform someone’s life.

 Give them the chance to learn to read.

 We support thousands of disadvantaged people every year to learn to read, but there are many more who need our help.
-By making a gift to Shannon Trust, you can help us make sure that nobody is left out of learning.
+By making a gift to Shannon Trust, you can help us make sure nobody is left out of learning.

 I’m going to use everything I’ve learned and turn this into something positive.
 My confidence has grown so much.
 I can’t wait to apply to college and get a job.